Quick Answer

 Annoying?
 Maybe.
 But there's a reason for it.

 Antibiotic resistance is genuinely scary.
-The TGA points out that when people use antibiotics inappropriately, bacteria evolve faster, becoming resistant to the drugs we rely on Therapeutic Goods Administration.
+The TGA points out that when people use antibiotics inappropriately, bacteria evolve faster, becoming resistant to the drugs we rely on3.
 Think about it—when you self-diagnose and pick your own antibiotics, you might:

 - Choose the wrong one for what you've actually got